-Year 8 Drama - One Semester or Full Year
+Year 8 Drama - One Semester

 Year 8 Drama aims to introduce students to performance skills and to develop their self-confidence, empathy and imagination.
 Students will use technical aspects to enhance their performance work.
 A strong willingness to perform and work in groups is required.